seokgukim/dotfiles/README.md

 # SeokguKim's dotfiles
-Here are mydotfiles, mostly for nvim
+Here are my dotfiles, mostly for nvim.